-The main objective of this report is to present design guidance and codes for the Neighbourhood Plan, and to inform the design of future development in the South Saxmundham Garden Neighbourhood.
+The main objective of this report is to present design guidance and codes for the Neighbourhood Plan.

 It elaborates on key design elements that were agreed with the Neighbourhood Plan Steering Group at the outset of the project.

 1.3 Process